celestiaorg/devops/README.md

 # devops

-This is a management repository for the devops team
+This repository holds the issues for the DevOps team.